Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 There may be **rare** occasions where you need to specify the location of your project and Solutions folder.
 To do this open settings -> unit test setup (from the dropdown menu). **However you should speak to a member of staff before changing any of the settings - as the project should be setup automatically for you.**

+## Bulk testing

+Aserve can re-test all of the solutions currently saved in the unit test folder.
+To do this open Aserve, run the project once, then close the project.
+From the drop down settings menu select *run folder of tests*.
+This may take some time and Aserve will lock-up during this process.
+Before using this option ensure you save and take a backup of your entire project folder.

 # The Tests